jfrog/terraform-provider-artifactory/docs/resources/artifactory_user.md

 * `name` - (Required) Username for user.
 * `email` - (Required) Email for user.
 * `admin` - (Optional) When enabled, this user is an administrator with all the ensuing privileges.
 * `profile_updatable` - (Optional) When set, this user can update his profile details (except for the password.
 Only an administrator can update the password).
+Default value is `true`.
 * `disable_ui_access` - (Optional) When set, this user can only access Artifactory through the REST API.
 This option cannot be set if the user has Admin privileges.
 * `internal_password_disabled` - (Optional) When set, disables the fallback of using an internal password when external authentication (such as LDAP) is enabled.
 * `groups` - (Optional) List of groups this user is a part of.